tylerray/tylerray.github.io/README.md

-# Berkan Dirim Personal Website
+# Test
-This is a repository of my personal web page [dirim.co](http://www.dirim.co/).
+This is a repository of my personal web page